Purpose

 You cannot use the

-LOAD DATAstatement for a table that contains a trigger.To import data from an external file, you must have the
+LOAD DATAstatement on a table that contains triggers.To import data from an external file, you must have the

 FILEprivilege and the following settings:- When loading a server-side file, you must set the system variable secure_file_priv to specify the path for accessing files during import or export.